Horizon Hobby Air Meet makes hobbyist Air Show STARS!

 - Main air show event Saturday and Sunday

-- Saturday night flying and fireworks
+- Saturday night flying

 - Private show participant party and awards

 - Access to thousands of aviation fans

 - On-site exhibits, food and vendors